gurafu-docs/open-weather-map-graphql/_pages/schema/5-trigger-area.md

 }
 ```

-##### Mutation Query Variables
+##### Mutation Variables

+When adding a trigger via a mutation, there are multiple options for the `coordinates` input value.

+The simplest is via the `coordinates` field.
+Simply pass in an array of coordinates as you would for a standard API call.

-The coordinates can be input usings the standard `coordinates` field, but there are additional fields with more specific names to help you input the coordinates in a more structured way.
+However, there are additional fields with more specific names to help you input the coordinates in a more structured way.
 This should make it clearer what type of coordinates are being input.
+It also offers a degree of type safety when using TypeScript or JSDocs.

-These types can still be messy due to the input fields being an array.
-For example, the difference between a Polygon with a Hole and one without isn't a type but an additional array of coordinates.
+Note: These types can still get messy due to the input fields following the GeoJSON RFC.

+E.g., the difference between a Polygon with a Hole and one without isn't a type but an additional array of coordinates.
 If this doesn't suit you're needs, there is always the escape hatch of using the standard `coordinates` field, which will accept any JSON value.

 Validation is still carried out by the Open Weather Map API, so only valid values will be accepted.

 The same structure is available in both the `mutation.trigger.add` and `mutation.trigger.update` fields.